crucials/twaddle/README.md

 # spoken-words-counter

-transcribes speech from mic and calculates stats like total spoken words count and all frequencies for all words
+transcribes speech and calculates stats like total spoken words count and all frequencies for all words

 https://github.com/crucials/spoken-words-counter/assets/83793845/8fd060ca-c27a-4667-9792-ba437b26aab0